gocatsnu/Projects/README.md

 python3 scripts/fair_odds.py
 ```

-It outputs `Projected Fair Odds Charles Schwab 20250520.csv` containing the fair probabilities, American odds for both golfers, and expected value columns for any sportsbook lines that were listed, so you can easily compare the market to the model.
+It outputs `Projected Fair Odds Charles Schwab 20250520.csv` containing the fair probabilities and their equivalent American odds (`fair_odds_p1` and `fair_odds_p2`).
+The CSV also lists each sportsbook's offered price with the expected value of a wager at that line so you can easily compare the market to the model.

 Production outputs from the scripts are saved in the `outputs/` directory.
 Those generated CSVs are typically the only outputs that get committed to version control.